jakeclarey/STM32F446_VSCode/README.md

 **8.** To test if this worked, exit and reopen VSCode as an administrator and open a new terminal.
 Type the command "stflash --version" and it should respond with the version of the stflash tool.

+### VSCode Configuration (You can use any editor you want to if you are familiar with terminal and Make)

+**1.** Open VSCode and open a new terminal.
+If you are unfamiliar with the command terminal, that is okay.
+What this step is for is for getting this repository onto your device.

+**2.** In the terminal, type `git clone https://github.com/jakeclarey/STM32F446/`.
+This should clone the repository to your device.
+Within here, open the Makefile.

+**3.** In the Makefile at the very top, there is a variable titled `MACOS_LINUX`.
+If you are using MacOS or Linux, set the variable equal to 1, if on Windows, set the variable equal to 0.

+*This is important for the `make clean` rule.
+The way to clean a directory is different between MacOS/Linux and Windows.
+This variable is here to keep you, the user, out of the Makefile.
+The Makefile can be confusing to understand if unfamiliar, and I want this to be as simple as possible.*

+**4.** Open the terminal again, type `make all` and this should build the default Blinky project.
+If it does not work.
+Look up the error code you receive and try to debug it.
+I am unsure about what errors can occur because I don't run into them as frequently anymore. **One error I am aware of is the `missing separator` error.
+What this means is that somewhere in the code, a `tab` was replaced with a `space` which are interpreted differently by GNU Make.
+To fix this I recommend skimming the file where tabs should be, and re-entering them, or the painful route, create a new Makefile and type up the same text as the original one letter-by-letter.
+Odds are the the painful route is unnecessary.**

+**5.** Now in the same terminal, enter `make clean`.
+This should clear out the !build folder.
+If it does not, then the `make clean` selection for your operating system is bugged.
+To fix it, check and make sure the `MACOS_LINUX` variable is set properly from step **3.** and then if it remains unworking, check for information on the error received in the terminal.

 ## The setup for the environment should be complete after this.